Pochury Naga

-The Pochury people, also known as the Pochury Naga, are a Tibeto-Burmese ethnic group inhabiting the Northeast Indian state of Nagaland.
-They mostly live in the eastern part of the Phek district, centered at Meluri town (160 km from the state capital Kohima).
+The Pochurys are a Naga ethnic group inhabiting the Northeast Indian state of Nagaland.
+They are native to Meluri District.

 History

 The Pochury identity is of relatively recent origin.
 It is a composite ethnic group formed by three Naga communities: Kupo, Kuchu and Khuri.
 The word Pochury is an acronym formed by the names of three native villages of these people: Sapo, Kuchu and Kwiry.
-According to the Pochuri legends, these villages fought battles against each others, but united into a single ethnic group after their elders negotiated peace.
+According to the Pochuri legends, these villages fought battles against each other, but united into a single ethnic group after their elders negotiated peace.
 Besides the three main communities, migrants belonging to the Sangtam and Rengma people have also been absorbed in the Pochury group.